-Abusers who are related to their victims will know they love them as family members.
+Children naturally love Abusers who are related to Resulting in survivors

+members of their family. their victims will know they believing the lie that loving

-Resulting in survivors believing the lie that loving the abuser must mean loving the abuse (because they haven't been taught that it's possible to love a person and hate their behaviour).
+love them as family the abuser must mean loving

+members. the abuse (because they

+haven't been taught that it's

+possible to love a person and

+hate their behaviour).